Austin wins Senate confirmation as 1st Black Pentagon chief

 “I will quickly review the department’s contributions to coronavirus relief efforts, ensuring we are doing everything we can — and then some — to help distribute vaccines across the country and to vaccinate our troops and preserve readiness,” he told the Senate Armed Services Committee.

-Under questioning by senators, Austin pledged to address white supremacy and violent extremism in the ranks of the military — problems that received relatively little public attention from his immediate predecessor, Mark Esper.
-Austin promised to “rid our ranks of racists,” and said he takes the problem personally.
+Under questioning by senators, Austin pledged to address white supremacy and violent extremism in the ranks of the military.

 “The Defense Department’s job is to keep America safe from our enemies,” he said.
 “But we can’t do that if some of those enemies lie within our own ranks.”